aurora-opensource/au/docs/alternatives/index.md

 features.

 !!! note
     The features are listed, _very_ roughly, in order of importance.
-Counting up the colours in each column won't give an accurate picture.
+Counting up the colors in each column won't give an accurate picture.
 The rows near the top matter more --- sometimes, _much_ more --- than the rows further down.

     Of course, what matters the most for _you_ are _your_ use cases and criteria!